RoukaVici/LibRoukaVici/README.md

 - You can now call the `RoukaVici.Vibrate` function.
 Congratulations, you can now communicate with RoukaVici.
 You can also set groups, every function you have access to is in the `RoukaVici` header file you're using.

 ## Device Managers
 The RoukaVici library uses different DeviceManagers to connect to the glove.
 This is useful for debugging, as the lib provides you with multiple means of communicating between yourself and the glove.
-The two supported ones as of this writing are:
+The supported ones as of this writing are:

 - TextManager (default): Doesn't connect to the glove at all.
 This manager is on when the library is initialized.
 If you send vibrations through the TextManager, it prints the motor number and the intensity in the console.
 Very useful for debugging.
 - BTManager: Connects to the glove through Bluetooth, using a cross-platform library (`lib/bluetooth-serial-port`).